Scuba Diving in Alor - Bluewater Dive Travel

 Book Now Button

-Upon arriving internationally you can fly into Alor from Bali (via Kupang), Jakarta, and Manado (via Makassar).
-If you're traveling solely to Alor, it will be best internationally into Jakarta so that you can take a direct flight.
+Upon arriving internationally, you can fly into Alor from Bali (via Kupang), Jakarta, and Manado (via Makassar).
+If you're traveling solely to Alor, it's best to fly internationally into Jakarta for a direct flight.

 Options for Combination Trips

-Alor diving can be combined with Flores that is home to some interesting scuba dives, notably in Maumere and Ende.
-Liveaboards often feature Maumere and Ende as some of the stops en-route from Komodo to a different dive region in Indonesia.
-Another option is to combine the trip with Komodo, a great place for manta ray encounters and home of the famous Komodo DragonOr combine all three to get the best out of all the islands in the area.
-Additionally, Alor can be combined with a liveaboard trip around the many islands in the Banda Sea
+Alor diving can be combined with Flores, known for interesting scuba dives in Maumere and Ende.
+Liveaboards often include Maumere and Ende on their route from Komodo to other dive regions in Indonesia.
+Another option is to combine Alor with Komodo, famous for manta ray encounters and the Komodo Dragon.
+For a comprehensive experience, combine all three islands or explore the Banda Sea with a liveaboard.

 Check out these liveaboards in Komodo, some of which also include Alor on their itinerary.